 21 – 48 are killed in racial violence in Mozambique.

-22 – IRA bomb explodes close to Edward Heath who is dining nearby.
+22 – An IRA bomb explodes in Brooks Club, London close to Edward Heath who is dining nearby.
 Three waiters are injured.

 23 – Moscow is chosen as the site for the 1980 Olympics and Lake Placid in the Adirondack Mountains in New York State as the location for the 1980 Winter Olympics.

 25 – Soul singer Al Green suffers severe burns when his girlfriend Mary Woodson (who is suffering from depression) throws a pot of boiling grits on him.
 She then shoots herself in Green’s Memphis home.

 28 – An IRA bomb explodes under the car of Sports Minister Denis Howell as his wife and young son reverse out of the driveway of their house in Birmingham.
 They both escape injury.

-29 – Muhammad Ali regains his world heavyweight title in Kinshasa, Zaire, by knocking out George Foreman, the champion, in the eighth round.
+29 – Muhammad Ali regains the world heavyweight boxing title in Kinshasa, Zaire, by knocking out George Foreman, the champion, in the eighth round.

-29 – Following surgery for phlebitis, former President Nixon suffers postoperative shock and falls into critical condition in California.
+29 – Following surgery for phlebitis, former President Nixon suffers post-operative shock and falls into a critical condition in California.
 Judge Sirica will excuse him from two ongoing Watergate trials until February 1975.
 He will not testify at either.

 08 – Eight former Ohio National Guardsmen are acquitted of all charges for their roles in the Kent State demonstrations in 1970.